A Legacy of Volunteerism for Routt Wildernesses

 1989-90: Friends of the Mount Zirkel Wilderness

 FS Ranger Colfer recognized other roles that volunteers could fill when in 1989 – the same year the Scifreses began their stewardship – he coordinated with four Steamboat locals to start an organization that would be tasked with visitor contact and education at Slavonia Trailhead.
-Called Friends of the Mount Zirkel Wilderness and organized as a non-profit, it was led by president Lee Schoeneman, Jim Vail and the late Ann Rich and Diane Mahoney who recruited others for a total of a dozen.
+Called Friends of the Mount Zirkel Wilderness and organized as a non-profit, it was led by president Lee Schoeneman, Jim Vail and the late Ann Rich and Diane Mahoney who recruited others.
 They counted people, horses and dogs, answered visitor questions and encouraged good hiking and camping etiquette.
-These volunteers also began training for trail maintenance but, unfortunately, the group fell apart when Kelly was transferred to the Routt NF Supervisor’s office.
+These volunteers also began training for trail maintenance but, unfortunately, the group fell apart when Colfer was transferred to another FS office.

 The Lady Rangers

-The current Friends of Wilderness had its earliest beginnings with two women who had a common passion for Wilderness, hiking and camping – Jan Hatcher and Elaine Dermody.
-They got together in 1995 and decided to team up to support the Forest Service and the Mount Zirkel Wilderness, reporting to wilderness supervisor Ted Porwell.
+The current Friends of Wilderness had its earliest beginnings with two women who had a common passion for Wilderness, hiking and camping – Elaine Dermody and Jan Hatcher.
+They met in 1995 and decided to team up to support the Forest Service and the Mount Zirkel Wilderness, reporting to wilderness supervisor Ted Porwell.

-Jan and Elaine also found a shared love of the Zirkels with llama rancher/outfitter John and Mary Ann Duffey who had previously provided llamas to the Sierra Club and the Forest Service directly.
-The Duffeys trained Jan and Elaine in the use of llamas as pack animals and then loaned llamas and equipment to use both for camping while on trail patrol and hauling out garbage.
-The Duffeys’ generosity played no small part in FOW’s early success as the ability to utilize llamas enabled volunteers to expand their reach and be more active in the Wilderness.
+Elaine and Jan also found a shared love of the Zirkels with llama rancher/outfitter John and Mary Ann Duffey who had previously provided llamas to the Sierra Club and the Forest Service directly.
+The Duffeys trained Elaine and Jan in the use of llamas as pack animals and then loaned llamas and equipment to use both for camping while on trail patrol and hauling out garbage.
+The Duffeys’ generosity played no small part in FOW’s early success.

-Soon after, Jan and Elaine were joined by Pat Wessell and Barb Orms; the four became known as The Lady Rangers.
+Soon after, Elaine and Jan recruited their friend Pat Wessel; the three became known as The Lady Rangers.
 These women patrolled trails, provided education to visitors and cleaned up backcountry campsites.
-They were assisted by their husbands – Wade Hatcher, Russ Orms, Win Dermody and Bob Mayfield (Wessell) – who helped haul out larger amounts of garbage with horse stock.
-The Lady Rangers also led the educational trips.
+They were assisted by their husbands – Wade Hatcher, Win Dermody and Bob Mayfield (Wessel) – who helped haul out larger amounts of garbage with horse stock.
+These Founding Members often patrolled on horseback and led a series of highly popular educational llama treks.

 A New Organization

-By 2000 it had become apparent that the volunteers needed to grow and become more organized.
-Forest Service budgets were declining and local FS staff had decreased from three to one full-time, summer seasonal to work in and patrol the Zirkels.
-The Lady Rangers saw that the Forest Service needed more help, more volunteers.
+By 2000, it had become apparent that the volunteers needed to grow and become more organized.
+Forest Service budgets were declining and local FS staff had decreased from three to one full-time, seasonal ranger to work in and patrol the Zirkels.
+Elaine recognized that the Forest Service needed more help, more volunteers and that year formally established a new organization called Friends of Wilderness.

-Later that year, the Dermodys attended a Forest Service regional workshop to learn what other volunteer groups were doing.
-They returned home inspired and with new ideas.
-Elaine started work on a new organization to be called Friends of Wilderness, and became its organizer and founder.
-In addition, Elaine worked with Forest Service wilderness ranger Jon Halverson to develop a Memorandum of Understanding to further establish the group and formalize its scope to provide trail patrollers for all Wilderness areas in Routt County – Mount Zirkel, Sarvis Creek and the northern Flat Tops.
-That MOU was made official in January 2001.
+Soon after, the Dermodys attended a Forest Service regional workshop to learn what other volunteer groups were doing.
+They returned home inspired with new ideas and began working with Forest Service Wilderness Ranger Jon Halverson to develop a Memorandum of Understanding which defined FOW’s scope of activity as providing trail patrollers for all Wilderness areas in Routt County – Mount Zirkel, Sarvis Creek and the northern Flat Tops.
+That MOU was signed and became official in January 2001.

-The young organization’s responsibilities grew four years later at the behest of Halverson.
-Trail maintenance activities were formally added to the Memorandum of Understanding which FOW had with the Forest Service.
-These activities included clearing fallen trees from trails, waterbar maintenance and more.
-But little did those volunteers realize how much this function would later grow as a result of an aging forest and the pine beetle epidemic that greatly increased the number of trees falling on area trails.
+FOW’s responsibilities soon grew at the behest of Halverson.
+Trail maintenance activities were formally added to the Memorandum of Understanding between FOW and the Forest Service.
+These activities included clearing fallen trees from trail, water bar maintenance and more.
+But little did those volunteers realize how much this function would grow as a result of the Routt Blowdown of October 1997 and the ensuing spruce and pine beetle epidemic.

 “A Legendary Presence”

 As FOW expanded its scope, it became more active in the Flat Tops and Sarvis Creek Wilderness areas.
-This included a new volunteer, Jim Berger, who had kind of “a legendary presence,” according to Suzanne Munn, “getting to areas of the Flat Tops that the rest of us could never get to.”
-Beginning in 2004, Jim patrolled alone and mostly on foot with his Siberian Husky, Meeka.
+This included a new volunteer, Jim Berger, who had kind of “a legendary presence”, according to Suzanne Munn, “getting to areas of the Flat Tops that the rest of us could never reach.
+Beginning in 2004, Jim patrolled alone and mostly on foot with his Siberian Husky Meeka.
 He always carried a saw and sometimes a Pulaski.
-He also bushwacked off trail to find illegal campsites or sloppy hunt camps, hauling out garbage and camping equipment, sometimes with the aid of pack stock.
+He also bushwacked off trail to find illegal campsites or sloppy hunting camps, hauling out garbage and abandoned camping equipment, sometimes with the aid of horse stock.

 Incorporation of FOW

-No history of FOW would be complete without acknowledging the early support of Yampatika.
-This Steamboat Springs-based outdoor educational organization served as FOW’s legal big brother during the latter’s early years.
-As a full-fledged non-profit, Yampatika was able to receive donations on FOW’s behalf, money that was critical to its early success.
+No history of FOW would be complete without acknowledging the early support of Yampatika and its director at the time, Karen Vail.
+This Steamboat Springs-based outdoor educational organization served as FOW’s partner during the early years.
+As a legally-recognized non-profit, Yampatika accepted donations on FOW’s behalf, money that was critical to its early success.
+Karen personally contributed to FOW’s early growth by adding to the group’s knowledge of the environment, trails and the use of llamas

-Suzanne became FOW’s first president, serving through fiscal year 2009.
+Suzanne became FOW’s first president after incorporation, serving through fiscal year 2009.
 She was followed by Robert Scifres, who served as the second president, from 2010 through 2012.

 50th Anniversary of the Wilderness Act